Common Veterinary Area: Proposed extension to the United Kingdom

-Although the UK helped develop EU standards for animal welfare, agricultural and fisheries products and food safety for many years, in the Trade negotiation between the UK and the EU, the UK negotiators rejected the option to continue to do so.
-The EU–UK Trade and Cooperation Agreement (EU-UK TCA) has no such provision (except in respect of Northern Ireland) and consequently exports of live animals and food from the UK to the EU are subject to the EU's long-standing controls on import of such products from countries outside the European Economic Area and Switzerland.
-In June 2021 report, "a broad coalition of food industry groups, vets, and environmental health professionals" called for a new UK-EU veterinary agreement to avoid a "catastrophic drop" in food exports to the EU.
-Compared to the same period in 2020, UK food exports to the EU during the first three months of 2021 fell by 47%; for milk and cream the figure was 90%.
+Although the UK helped develop EU standards for animal welfare, agricultural and fisheries products, and food safety for many years, in the trade negotiation between the UK and the EU, the UK negotiators rejected the option to continue to do so.
+The EU–UK Trade and Cooperation Agreement (EU-UK TCA) has no such provision (except in respect of Northern Ireland), and consequently, exports of live animals and food from the UK to the EU are subject to the EU's long-standing controls on import of such products from countries outside the European Economic Area and Switzerland.
+In a June 2021 report, "a broad coalition of food industry groups, vets, and environmental health professionals" called for a new UK-EU veterinary agreement to avoid a "catastrophic drop" in food exports to the EU.
+Compared to the same period in 2020, UK food exports to the EU during the first three months of 2021 fell by 47%; for milk and cream, the figure was 90%.